Helix-Platform/tips/README.md

 This tutorial can help you to understand the most popular REST methods used on CEF Context Broker:

-#### :one: Create a Temperature and Humidity sensor with DHT 11 e NodeMCU ESP8266 v2/v3:
+#### :one: Creating a Temperature and Humidity Sensor with DHT 22 and NodeMCU ESP8266 v2/v3:

+#### About

+The code below automatically creates the sensor in the Helix Sandbox and sends the temperature and humidity from DHT 22 to Helix using the restful message with the POST method.
+Moreover, this code uses the force update to guarantee the storage persistence on the database.

 ```C++
 #include <ESP8266WiFi.h>